 Patient Matching using an MPI

 A Master Patient Index (MPI) is a service used to manage patient identification in a context where multiple patient databases exist.
 Healthcare applications and middleware use the MPI to match patients between the databases, and as new patient details are encountered.
-MPIs are highly specialised applications, often tailored extensively to the institution's particular mix of patients.
+MPIs are highly specialized applications, often tailored extensively to the institution's particular mix of patients.
 MPIs can also be run on a regional and national basis.

-To ask an MPI to match a patient, clients use the "mpi" query, which uses the normal search parameters defined for patient.
+To ask an MPI to match a patient, clients use the "MPI" query, which uses the normal search parameters defined for patient.
 However, rather than their normal use, they are interpreted as MPI inputs - e.g. instead of requiring that the resources literally contain the search parameters, they are passed to an MPI algorithm of some kind that uses them to determine the most appropriate matches in the patient set.

 GET [base]/Patient?_query=mpi&parameters...

-The response from an "mpi" query is a set of patient records, ordered from most likely to least likely.
-If thare are not patient matches, the MPI SHALL return an empty search set with no error, but may include an operation outcome with further advice.
+The response from an "MPI" query is a set of patient records, ordered from most likely to least likely.
+If there are not patient matches, the MPI SHALL return an empty search set with no error, but may include an operation outcome with further advice.
 All patient records SHALL have a score from 0 to 1, where 1 is the most certain match, along with an extension "patient-mpi-match" that indicates the MPI's position on the match quality:

 <entry>